amitsk00/gcp-sec-engg/docs/Cloud_iam.md

 ### Creating a password and session management policy for user accounts

+* Create hash for the password
+* Allow for third-party identity providers if possible
+* Separate the concept of user identity and user account
+* Allow multiple identities to link to a single user account
+* Don't block long or complex passwords
+* Validate the user's identity
+* Let your users delete their accounts
+* Use 2-Step Verification

+* Session Management
+  * Under Reauthentication policy, select Require reauthentication, and choose the Reauthentication frequency from the drop-down list.
+  * The minimum frequency allowed is 1 hour, and the maximum is 24 hours.
+  * The frequency doesn't include how long a user has been inactive in the session.
+  * If SAML based IdP is used, then auth refresh request will be sent to IdP and can be re-auth without entering creds if session is valid on IdP
+  * Use **Trusted List** as exception from this for special cases where auth isnt possible

 ### Setting up Security Assertion Markup Language (SAML) and OAuth

 ### Configuring and enforcing two-factor authentication

+* (physical) security keys are safest (used by putting them in USB and then creating keys by touching the key)
+* For Android phones, NFC or Bluetooth options can be used
+* Or, a Google Prompt on known device
+* Or, Google Authenticator app
+* Backup codes
+* SMS or phone call

 ### Applying Policy Intelligence for better permission management

+* Reduce risk with automated policy controls
+* Recommender: discover and remediate excessive permissions
+  * Roles needed:
+    * roles/recommender.iamViewer
+    * roles/resourcemanager.projectIamAdmin
+    * roles/iam.roleViewer
+* Policy Troubleshooter: quickly resolve access control issues
+  * users can visualize all the policies that grant or deny access to API calls
+  * see which specific policies blocked the call
+  * review an explanation of why the blocked call took place
+  * Roles needed are:
+    * roles/iam.securityReviewer
+    * roles/iam.denyReviewer
+    * roles/serviceusage.serviceUsageConsumer (to use CLI)

+* Policy Analyzer: understand who has access to resources
+  * Roles needed:
+    * roles/cloudasset.viewer
+    * roles/iam.roleViewer
+    * roles/serviceusage.serviceUsageConsumer (to use CLI)
+* Policy Simulator: Safely roll out policy changes

 ## Basic Concepts